The best audiophile headphones deliver top-tier sound and get you closer to your favorite artists no matter what your music tastes.

 Read the full Sennheiser IE 600 review.

-The Sony WF-1000XM4 packages elite sound, noise cancellation, and awesome features.
-Pricing might be a deterrent, but the fact that this set of buds offers great functionality makes it well worth the splurge.
-Add in longer battery life and great sound quality across the board and you can see why it’s a top contender in these rankings.
+The Sony WF-1000XM4 may be superseded by the new WF-1000XM5 (above), but it continues to be available and packages elite sound, noise cancellation, and awesome features.
+Add in decent battery life and great sound quality across the board and you can see why it’s a maintained its position in these rankings.

 The stereo imaging on these buds is phenomenal, with instruments accurately placed and localized on tracks.
 It brings an immersive quality to recordings and makes you believe musicians are actually playing right in front of you.
 Vocal detail is so clear on recordings, you can almost feel the passion and emotion in the artist voice.
 The low end is engineered with balance in mind, which translates to a pleasant blend of lows, mids, and highs that enables listeners to pick up on sonic characteristics that would go unnoticed on other wireless earbuds and makes them an excellent audiophile choice.

 As Campfire Audio's first true wireless design, the Orbit earbuds are a triumph and outperform several market leaders in terms of their sound performance.
 Each earbud uses a custom 10mm dynamic drivers with liquid crystal polymer (LCP) diaphragms, while Bluetooth 5.2 with aptX codec support elevates sound across all media platforms.
 The cool-looking design and generous playtime (per charge) also add to their appeal.